 When I first told people I was going to Burning Man, I was met with a lot of surprise.
 What?!
 But Burning Man is so not like you.
 And when I heard all of that… I thought hm, that’s interesting.
 Already, Burning Man has different meanings to different people.

-And when I finally got to experience it, I realised the beauty of Burning Man was precisely that: it is what you make of it.
+And when I finally got to experience it, I realised the beauty of Burning Man were precisely that: it is what you make of it.
 Everyone can have the experience that they want and make of it.
 For me, what motivated me to go was the art.
 But it became so much more.

-Initially, it was the getting on the bike and exploring the 200+ pieces of art that was spread across the desert.
+Initially, it was the getting on the bike and exploring the 200+ pieces of art that were spread across the desert.
 It was the idea of coming across amazing art pieces built by people from all over the world that you could explore, and try and understand (and in some cases even climb!)

 Then it became the unexpected encounters, the getting stuck out in sandstorms and trading of stories with artists and strangers as you sought refuge in art pieces.
 It was the thrill of climbing structures in the middle of lightning storms and the ability to be like kids again, where time and place didn’t matter so long as you were with your friends.
 It’s being able to wear whatever you want or don’t want and not being judged for it.
 It’s being in the same space as 70,000 people and watching a city come to life before your eyes.
 It was the fact that you could talk to anyone, and everyone would proactively talk to you because that’s just courtesy, that’s just how the world should be.
 It’s the greeting of neighbours, and the contributing to your camp – building, cooking, greeting because that is what a community does.
 It’s the exploring of workshops and talks on anything and everything, and picking ones that aren’t quite what you would normally go to.
 It’s the watching of an orchestra comprised of musicians from around the world who meet to rehearse and perform during the week.
 It’s having the craziest adventure when trying to leave the Burn which included forest fires, road closures, missed flights and free helicopter rides.
 It’s being around old friends who go the extra mile.
 It’s the unexpected conversations with those new few who you immediately click with and the intrigue that remains because you didn’t quite have enough time to truly get to know each other.